RichardSartori/.dotfiles/README.md

 ln -s ~/.config_files/bashrc ~/.bashrc
 ```

-To set environment variables I use at home
+To set environment variables I use at home (require the .bashrc to be set to work properly)
 ```bash
 ln -s ~/.config_files/hosts/home ~/.config_files/host
 ```